lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Election Types, Calculation of Results, next steps based on results

 ## Quantum Computing, Blockains, Smart Contracts, and Voting Systems: Security Planning

+## Voting systems in general:
+1. high tech and low tech, voting and information
+2. voting in governmental elections vs. voting in any multi-person project
+3. voting and definitions